Expertise: The U.S. Congress, congressional decision making, U.S. election results, history of political parties in the United States

 American Academy of Arts and Sciences

 David Brady is deputy director and Davies Family Senior Fellow at the Hoover Institution.
-He is also the Bowen H. and Janice Arthur McCoy Professor of Political Science and Leadership Values in the Stanford Graduate School of Business and a professor of political science in the School of Humanities and Sciences at the university, as well as the acting director of the library and archives at Hoover.
+He is also the Bowen H. and Janice Arthur McCoy Professor of Political Science and Leadership Values in the Stanford Graduate School of Business and a professor of political science in the School of Humanities and Sciences at the university.
 He has published eight books and more than a hundred papers in journals and books.

 Among his most recent publications are Leadership and Growth (World Bank Publications, 2010) coedited with Michael Spence, Revolving Gridlock: Politics and Policy from Carter to Bush II (Westview Press, 2006), and Red and Blue Nation?
-Characteristics and Causes of America’s Polarized Politics with Pietro Nivola (2007).
+Characteristics and Causes of America’s Polarized Politics with Pietro Nivola (Brookings Institution Press, 2007).

 Brady has been on continuing appointment at Stanford University since 1987.
 He was associate dean from 1997 to 2001 at Stanford University; a fellow at the Center for Advanced Study in the Behavioral Sciences from 1985 to 1986 and again in 2001–2; and the Autrey Professor at Rice University, 1980–87.